5 Things That Put You at Risk for Venous Stasis Dermatitis

 Vein disease is a progressive condition that starts when a problem with a vein causes blood flow to become sluggish.
 That prevents your circulatory system from supplying your body with adequate oxygen and other nutrients.
 If not treated, it can cause significant health problems, including skin ulcers, abscesses, and bone infections.

-Venous stasis dermatitis is a late stage of vein disease that’s not as well known as some others — like varicose veins — so Dr. Batra and our team have put together this guide to help you understand the five things that put you at risk for it.
+Venous stasis dermatitis is a late-stage of vein disease that’s not as well known as some others — like varicose veins — so Dr. Batra and our team have put together this guide to help you understand the five things that put you at risk for it.

 Venous insufficiency (VI) and venous stasis dermatitis